 3. Onyx BOOX Note Air 2

-When it comes to digital note-taking and sketching, the ONYX BOOX Note Air 2 is a viable option to consider, especially if you’re looking for a device that is similar to the reMarkable 2.
+When it comes to digital note-taking and sketching, the ONYX BOOX Note Air 2 and Air 2 plus are viable options to consider, especially if you’re looking for a device that is similar to the reMarkable 2.

 (See the Boox Note air 2 Plus vs ReMarkable 2 -Full Comparison)